-Editors note: If you love wine, be sure to add some of these great Croatian wineries to your vacation checklist.
+Editors note: If you love wine, be sure to add some of these tremendous Croatian wineries to your vacation checklist.

-Take a Walk Along the Waterfront and the old Roman Forum
+Walk Along The Waterfront And The Old Roman Forum

-I’m a firm believer that you can’t fully experience a culture without trying the food.
-A great way to learn about the food and try many different things you might not have known about otherwise is to take a food tour or cooking class.
-Every Wednesday, leaving from the Arena, there is an organized tour lasting about 2 hours that combines a little sightseeing with a traditional Istrian food and wine tasting.
-Tickets are sold at the Arena.
+You can buy tickets at the Arena.
 If you’re not in town on Wednesday, you can still get in on the gourmet fun with a cooking class from EatIstria.
-You’ll have a chance to look around the food markets, buy local ingredients, learn to cook in the traditional style and then enjoy the fruits of your labor.
+You’ll have a chance to look around the food markets, buy local ingredients, learn to cook in the traditional style, and then enjoy the fruits of your labor.